 3. Catch a Game at Doubleday Field

-My dad and I have gone to this many times over the years and have met over a dozen Hall of Famers.
-This is called the Hall of Fame Classic, and visiting over Memorial Weekend to attend this event is definitely one of the best two times of the year to head to Cooperstown.
-Be sure to buy your tickets online in advance!
+My dad and I have gone to this many times and have met over a dozen Hall of Famers.
+This is called the Hall of Fame Classic.
+Visiting over Memorial Weekend to attend this event is definitely the best time to visit Cooperstown.

 Attending the Hall of Fame Classic Game at Double Day Field over Memorial Weekend is a bucket list activity.